 For a simple model with monthly contracts: bookings equals revenue.

 For a model with annual contracts: revenue is the sum of (1) revenue recognized from existing contracts plus (2) 1/12th of new annual bookings this month.
+Different SaaS pricing models and their financial implications will also change how quickly bookings turn into recognized revenue and cash.

 This creates timing differences that matter.
 A company signing $500K in annual bookings monthly recognizes only $42K in revenue from those deals in month one (1/12th of $500K).
 The other $458K sits in deferred revenue and gets recognized over the next 11 months.